emurr-ucf/emurr/USERMAN/USERMAN.md

 Depending on your use case you may or may not need an NFC application.

 The NFC application recommended by EMURR is NFC Tools on the [Google Play Store](https://play.google.com/store/apps/dev?id=6943435756825055171&hl=en_US&gl=US) or [App Store](https://apps.apple.com/us/app/nfc-tools/id1252962749) by wakdev.
-It will be able to assist in setting NFC tags.
+It assist with interacting with NFC tags for students and tour guides.

 ### 4.1.2.
 How to Set an NFC Tag